jess-castillo/Panoptic-Instance_Segmentation/Panoptic_Segmentation/README.md

 # Panoptic segmentation
+## Mask-RCNN
 ### Requirements:
 - PyTorch 10.0 from a nightly release.
 It **will not** work with 10.0 nor 10.0.1.
 Installation instructions can be found in https://pytorch.org/get-started/locally/.
-If you already have a diffent version, please unistall it befores re-install.
+If you already have a diffent version, plpanease unistall it befores re-install.
 - torchvision from master
 - cocoapi
 - yacs